 Sophia Ananiadou (PhD) is Professor in Computer Science at the School of Computer Science, the University of Manchester.
-She is also Director of the UK National Centre for Text Mining and a founding member of the SIG in BioNLP, ACL.
+She is also Director of the UK National Centre for Text Mining, Turing Fellow and a founding member of the SIG in BioNLP, ACL.

 Anthony “Tony” Barnhart is Associate Professor and Chair of the Department of Psychological Science at Carthage College in Kenosha, Wisconsin.
 He received his Ph.D. in Cognitive Science from Arizona State University in 2013, where he began his graduate career with the intention of being a language researcher.
 To this end, he has published research examining the processes underlying handwritten word perception, a domain that has been largely ignored by psychologists.
 However, Tony is also a part-time professional magician with over 30 years of performing experience.
 Magicians are informal cognitive scientists with their own hypotheses about the mind.
 Tony empirically tests these novel hypotheses and introduces magical methodologies into the laboratory to increase the ecological validity of experimental studies of attention and perception.

 I have worked on many topics in computational linguistics including: web search, language modeling, text analysis, spelling correction, word-sense disambiguation, terminology, translation, lexicography, compression, speech (recognition and synthesis), OCR, as well as applications that go well beyond computational linguistics such as revenue assurance and virtual integration.